khannasahab/beautiful-jekyll/aboutme.md

 Hi there, My name is Gaurav Khanna.
 I am passionate about a few things in life and not at all interested in lot more.

-### Professional life
+### Professional life, till date...

-- Android & BackEnd Engineer - I develop apps and I love it, can manage backend
 - Product Engineer - Startups, Discussions around ideas and Create meaningful stuff

+- Android & BackEnd Engineer - Expertise in developing Android apps and I can manage bacnend

 - User Experience Verifier - I believe I have  a good eye for user experience

 - Trainer - Did I mention I was a teacher/trainer once and I like teaching
-- DDD - 'Data driven development' We trust in God, rest everyone bring data
-- Tech enthusiast - from gadgets to software, whatever leads to automation.
-Now you know what sort of presents I like ;)

 - Web - I understand basics and can do POC.
 Have tried backend development and maintained AWS for one of my startup.
-Maintaining this blog myself.
+Maintaining this blog myself

 - StartUp - Worked in couple of startups and tried 2 of my own.
 1 failed with learnings, 1 sold with learnings.

 ### Personal life